emw42280/LAPD-Crime-Data/README.md

 ## **The Manipulations Applied to The Data Set as Part of the Analysis:**
 - Year (2020-2023 to disclude possible bias)
-- Crime description (5 crimes with most volatility)
+- Crime description (5 crimes with most volatility throughout the year)

 ## **Analysis and Results:**
 Assault: